 Patient Information: Screening at WCH Entrances

-- Everyone entering Women’s College Hospital will be screened for COVID-19 symptoms.
+- Everyone entering Women’s College Hospital will be asked a few questions to screen for COVID-19 symptoms.

-- The hospital will be open only to patients with appointments, please see our visitor restrictions information.
-Please plan for longer than normal waits to enter the hospital.
+- The hospital is open only to patients with appointments, please see our visitor restrictions information.

 - Our SA/DVCC clinic is open 24/7, no appointment necesary.